Waxahatchee: 2017–present: Out in the Storm, Saint Cloud, Plains, Tigers Blood and Snocaps

-In the first months of the COVID-19 pandemic in 2020, Crutchfield performed a series of live concert streams comprising all the songs from one of her studio albums.
+In the first months of the COVID-19 pandemic in 2020, Crutchfield performed a series of live streamed concerts comprising all the songs from one of her studio albums.
 She announced the series as a deep dive into her backlist in an attempt to reach out to her fans and also to generate some income after the pandemic caused suspension of all touring.

 In 2021, Waxahatchee performed at the Newport Folk Festival as well the Mempho Music Festival in the Radians Amphitheater of Memphis, Tennessee.
 Her album Saint Cloud won the Libera Awards 2021 as Best Country Record.

 In July 2022, Crutchfield announced Plains, a collaboration project with singer-songwriter Jess Williamson.
 Their debut album, I Walked with You a Ways, was released in October 2022.

 In December 2023, Waxahatchee made a guest appearance on the song "Pretty Paper" on the Philly Specials album A Philly Special Christmas Special.
 The following month, she announced that the sixth Waxahatchee album Tigers Blood would be released in March 2024.
 To coincide with the announcement, the album's lead single "Right Back to It" was released.
 It features harmonies from MJ Lenderman.
 Waxahatchee toured in support of the album in 2024, traveling on a tour bus and playing 2,500-capacity theaters, having declined opportunities to play larger venues.
 Waxahatchee has played the 2025 Barcelona and Porto editions of Primavera Sound.

 In October 2025, Crutchfield posted a series of Polaroid photos of herself, Allison Crutchfield, MJ Lenderman and Brad Cook together.
 Allison, Lenderman and Cook all shared these photos on their own Instagram accounts as well.
 On October 31, 2025, this tease was revealed to be a surprise new studio album for the Crutchfield sisters and Lenderman.
 The album was released on Anti- under the project name of Snocaps, and was self-titled.
 Cook produced the album, with the sisters sharing lead vocals and Lenderman playing multiple instruments.

+On January 20, 2026, Waxahatchee featured on the Courtney Barnett single "Site Unseen", contributing vocals.
+In the press release, Barnett said that she is "a big Waxahatchee fan" and added "I really love Katie's songwriting and her voice".